jordnlvr/mendix-mcp-server/docs/USER-GUIDE.md

+---
+layout: default
+title: User Guide
+nav_order: 9
+---

-# 🎓 Complete User Guide
+# Complete User Guide

-> Everything you need to know about using, updating, and sharing the mendix-expert MCP server.
+Everything you need to know about using, updating, and sharing the mendix-expert MCP server.

 ---